-- Students admitted unconditionally who have a cumulative GPA less than 3.00 upon completion of nine graduate credits, or any time after, will be placed on probation.
-Such students must raise their cumulative GPA to at least 3.00 within the next nine credits or two terms (whichever comes first) in order to continue in graduate study. - Students admitted on probation must have at least a 3.00 cumulative GPA after completing nine graduate credits in order to continue in graduate study. - 3.
+- Students admitted unconditionally who have a cumulative GPA less than 3.00 at the end of the term in which they complete nine graduate credits, or any time after, will be placed on probation.
+Such students must raise their cumulative GPA to at least 3.00 by the end of the term in which they earned their next nine credits or within two terms (whichever comes first) to continue in graduate study. - Students admitted on probation must have at least a 3.00 cumulative GPA at the end of the term in which they complete nine graduate credits to continue in graduate study. - 3.
 Students who have been on probation and subsequently removed from probation will be returned to probationary status if their cumulative GPA falls below 3.00.
-Such students must raise their cumulative GPA to at least 3.00 within the next nine credits or two terms (whichever comes first) in order to continue in graduate study. - 4.
-Programs may have more prescriptive policies and other conditions that could trigger probation (see #4 under "Good Standing" above).
+Such students must raise their cumulative GPA to at least 3.00 by the end of the term in which they earned their next nine credits or within two terms (whichever comes first) to continue in graduate study. - Students on probation for any reason must not fall into any of the categories of dismissal to continue in graduate study. - 5.
+Programs may have more prescriptive policies and other conditions that could trigger probation (see #5 under "Good Standing" above).